A Unified Linear Speedup Analysis of Federated Averaging and Nesterov FedAvg: Additional Notations and Bounds for Sampling Schemes

 Similarly, we denote the expected one-step gradient $\ov{g}_{t}= \EE_{\xi_t}[\vg_t] = \sum_{k=1}^{N} p_{k} \EE_{\mathbf{\xi}_{t}^{k}} \vg_{t,k}$, where

-and $\mathbf{\xi}_t = \{\mathbf{\xi}_t^k\}_{k=1}^N$ denotes random samples at all devices at time step $t$.
-Since in this work, we also consider the case of partial participation.
-The sampling strategy to approximate the system heterogeneity can also affect the convergence.
-Here we follow the prior arts~\cite{haddadpour2019convergence} considering two types of sampling schemes.
-The sampling scheme I establishes $\cS_{t+1}$ by i.i.d. sampling the devices with replacement, in this case the upper bound of expected square norm of $\ov{w}_{t+1} - \ov{v}_{t+1}$ is given by~\cite[Lemma 5]{li2019convergence}:
+and $\mathbf{\xi}_t = \{\mathbf{\xi}_t^k\}_{k=1}^N$ denotes random samples at all devices at time step $t$. \\ Since in this work we also consider the case of partial participation, the sampling strategy to approximate the system heterogeneity can also affect the convergence.
+Here we follow the prior works~\cite{li2019convergence} and~\cite{li2018federated} and consider two types of sampling schemes that guarantee $ \EE_{\cS_t} \ov{w}_t = \ov{v}_t$.
+The sampling scheme I establishes $\cS_{t+1}$ by \emph{i.i.d.} sampling the devices according to probabilities $p_k$ with replacement, and setting $q_k=\frac{1}{K}$.
+In this case the upper bound of expected square norm of $\ov{w}_{t+1} - \ov{v}_{t+1}$ is given by~\cite[Lemma 5]{li2019convergence}: